 What are example job descriptions for a CI program?

-What is an example job description for a VP of CI?
+Job Description for a VP of CI?

 Lead CI initiatives, drive operational excellence, & cultivate a culture of continuous improvement across all departments.
 10+ yrs exp, Lean Six Sigma preferred.
 Strong leader & communicator.

-What is an example job description for a Director of CI?
+Job Description for a Director of CI?

 Direct CI strategy, lead process improvement initiatives, & build a high-performing CI team.
 7+ yrs exp, Lean Six Sigma a plus.
 Strong analyst, leader & communicator.